 By creating a native plant pollinator garden, you are providing invaluable habitat for

 bumblebees, hummingbirds, and other wildlife.
-A native plant garden is also beautiful; rich in colors, textures, and the delight of the butterflies and beautiful birds visiting your yard.
+A native plant garden is also beautiful; rich in colors, textures, and the delight of the butterflies, beautiful birds, and more visiting your yard.
 Did you know studies show more birds in your life make you happier?
 Not only providing for wildlife, your native plant garden also requires less water and maintenance than a traditional landscape, additionally saving you money, time, and effort.

 Here are some tips on how to design your own native garden: 1) Find the best plants for your area: By researching through your local Wild Ones, Native Plant Society, Audubon, or Lady Bird Johnson Wild Flower Center native plant lists, you can find a great selection of beautiful, ecologically beneficial plants from your region.
 By cross-referencing the plants that are available at your local nurseries, as well as online nurseries, you can find and purchase the plants you need.